 There you have it.
 That’s actually less than $6,000 USD in one year.
 This might seem extreme to some.
 I know because I see the looks of shock on people’s faces when I tell them.
 But this just happens to be how I did it.
 (And I am an extreme minimalist.)

 I was never homeless nor starving.
 Quite the opposite in fact.
-I spent my time lounging about in luxury homes, reading books, watching movies, taking walks on beaches, checking out restaurants, pubs, farmers markets, and snuggling lots of cats and dogs and chickens.
-And I got to enjoy really nice houses, animals, tasty foods, and fun travel experiences.
+I spent my time lounging about in luxury homes, reading books, watching movies, taking walks in beaches or forests, checking out restaurants, pubs, farmers markets, and snuggling lots of cats and dogs and chickens.
+And I got to enjoy really nice homes, adorable animals, tasty foods, and fun travel experiences.
 I think that's a win-win-win-win!

 Disclosure: This post contains affiliate links that may me earn compensation if you purchase through them.